gbzret4d/firewall-blocklist-updater/README.md

 ## 📍 Overview

-The **Firewall Blocklist Updater** is a powerful automation tool designed to enhance network security by regularly updating firewall blocklists and whitelists.
-It automates the retrieval and management of IP address lists, efficiently blocking unauthorized or malicious sources while allowing trusted addresses.
-Supporting both IPv4 and IPv6, it includes parallel downloading for speed, dynamic handling of DynDNS whitelists, and secure management of API keys.
-Ideal for system administrators aiming for continuous and reliable protection, this script can run on diverse environments including containers without requiring elevated privileges.
+The **Firewall Blocklist Updater** is a robust Bash script designed to automate the maintenance of firewall security rules.
+It periodically downloads IP lists from various user-defined sources, including threat intelligence feeds like AbuseIPDB and HoneyDB, and applies them as `ipset` blocklists.
+The tool supports both IPv4 and IPv6, efficiently processes lists through parallel downloads, and ensures trusted IPs are never blocked by maintaining a separate whitelist.
+It also features dynamic whitelisting for hosts with dynamic DNS and provides resilience through local backups and optional failure notifications via Telegram.
+It's built to run in diverse environments, including containers, without requiring root privileges for most operations.

 ---